Tamiir/TIPE/README.md

 Here is my TIPE project for my studies in preparing classes for high schools.
 My year theme was : **The city**

+I chose to focus on predictive algoritms and their applications in the Vélib' network.

 ### Goals